-This is the public page of the Multi-modal conversation (MPAI-MMC) standard.
-See the MPAI-MMC homepage.
+This is the public page of the Multi-Modal Conversation (MPAI-MMC) standard providing technical information.
+Also see the MPAI-MMC homepage.

 Version 1: MPAI-MMC V1 enables human-machine conversation emulating human-human conversation in completeness and intensity using AI.
 The MPAI-MMC standard includes 5 Use Cases: Conversation with Emotion, Multimodal Question Answering, Unidirectional Speech Translation, Bidirectional Speech Translation and One-to-Many Unidirectional Speech Translation.